harshithadsuno/Optimizing-Data-for-Analytics-A-SQL-Data-Warehouse-Pipeline-Using-Medallion-Architecture/README.md

-# Optimizing Data for Analytics: A SQL Data Warehouse Using Medallion Architecture
+# Optimizing Data for Analytics: A SQL Data Warehouse & Pipeline Using Medallion Architecture

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Here's the raw data!
 ![Data](docs/Data_Integration.png)